 The temporomandibular joint (also called the TMJ) refers to the jaw joint, which holds your jaw bone onto the rest of the skull.
 Sometimes people develop disorders related to their TMJ, causing pain, difficulty using the jaw, or other issues.
-Our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, and Dr. Negin Saghafi may be able to help control symptoms of TMJ issues to create a healthier, more comfortable bite.
+Drs.
+Wood

 It isn’t always clear what exactly causes a TMJ disorder to arise.
 Sometimes a history of arthritis or other joint problems can contribute.
 In other cases, excess stress or injuries can lead to future jaw problems.
 Knowing the cause of the issue can help your doctor find the best treatment for your condition.

-Some of the most common causes of TMJ disorders are listed below:
+Some of the most common causes of TMJ disorders include: